This article has been updated from a previous version.

 As rates rise, so too will the amount of interest you have to pay with a variable rate.
 Your overall monthly payment will usually stay the same, but a greater portion of your payment will go toward paying interest and less will go toward paying down the principal.
 This means it will take longer to pay off your principal and you’ll end up paying more interest than when you first signed up for your mortgage.

-It’s impossible to predict what will happen with inflation over the next year.
-But with inflation running high and the Bank of Canada expecting inflation to remain above its comfort level, the central bank will continue to act.
-However, there is some hope for financial relief in 2023.
+Though inflation is showing signs of cooling, we’re still a long way off from the Bank’s 2% target.
+With inflation running high and the Bank of Canada expecting it to remain above its comfort level, the central bank will continue to act.
+However, there is some hope for financial relief when looking ahead to 2023.

-“As we get into next year, Canadians will see inflation coming down,” said Bank of Canada Governor, Tiff Macklem, in a recent CTV News interview.
+“As we get into next year, Canadians will see inflation coming down,” said Bank of Canada Governor, Tiff Macklem, in a July CTV News interview.

 How to save on your mortgage despite inflation

-With inflation at its highest level in four decades, Canadians are overpaying for just about everything right now.
+Even though inflation is slowing, Canadians are still overpaying for just about everything right now, including interest.
 Though you may not be able to avoid a higher mortgage rate, there’s still an opportunity to save money on your mortgage.

 Comparing mortgage rates from lenders across Canada can help offset the costs associated with rising interest rates.
 By shopping the market, you’re ensuring you aren’t overpaying on your mortgage.
 This means more of your monthly payment goes toward your loan rather than your interest, which can make your home more affordable in the long term.